 As can be observed, such requests do not reflect the exact desire of the user.
-It is not clear whether a person wants to order a kitchen layout, or to turn to a forum where housewives give advice on the apartment’s furnishings.
+Whether a person wants to order a kitchen layout or turn to a forum where homemakers advise on the apartment’s furnishings is still being determined.

-Many of these requests have unjustifiably inflated competition, so it is often quite difficult to promote a site on them.
-The conversion of people who visited the site into buyers is extremely small, because, as already mentioned, many of these requests are informational in nature.
+Many of these requests have unjustifiably inflated competition, so promoting a site on them is often quite difficult.
+The conversion of people who visited the site into buyers is minimal because, as already mentioned, many of these requests are informational.

-Therefore, when promoting, both the customer and the optimizer should pay special attention to the assessment of general and inaccurate requests and the reasonableness of the costs of their promotion, if less frequent transactional requests, at lower costs, will bring more buyers.
+Therefore, when promoting, both the customer and the optimizer should pay special attention to assessing general and inaccurate requests and the reasonableness of the promotion costs if less frequent transactional requests, at lower costs, will bring more buyers.

 Search queries have a number of characteristics

 Multimedia – words are associated with multimedia content (watch videos, download music, photos).

 Seasonality and eventfulness – the query has pronounced bursts of activity and recessions at certain times of the year, months, and dates.
 Such options are “Buy winter boots,” “gifts for March 8”, and “seedlings.”

 What you need to know about the anatomy of search queries

 Search phrases consist of several parts: body, specifier, and tail.
 This can be considered as an example.

 What can be said about the “cake” request?
 It cannot be used to determine the user’s intention.
 It is high-frequency, which determines the high competition in the issuance.
 Using this request for promotion will bring a large share of non-targeted traffic, negatively affecting behavioral metrics.
 The high frequency and specificity of the “cake” query are determined by its anatomy: it consists only of a body.